-Some municipalities offer curbside tree, if you recycle it with OCRRA collection of retired Christmas trees the real kind, not the artificial ones.
+collection of retired Christmas trees the real kind, not the artificial ones.
 If tant.
-Ultimately, these trees are ground your community does not offer this ser- into mulch or compost that residents vice, OCRRA has you covered.
+Ultimately, these trees are ground your community does not offer this service, OCRRA has you covered.

 Starting Wednesday, January 2 through Friday, January 11, 2019, residents may drop their real Christmas trees off at either the Amboy or Jamesville Compost Site for free.
 Both sites are open for tree drop off, Monday-Friday from 7:30 am to 4:00 pm.
 There are no weekend hours.